Table of Contents

 How to Move Chicks to the Brooder

-Ensure the brooder is heated to around 95°F (35°C) with proper bedding.
+- Ensure the brooder is heated to around 95°F (35°C).

-Handle chicks carefully to avoid chilling them during transfer.
+- Handle chicks carefully to avoid chilling.

 Looking for high-quality hatchers and brooders?
 Explore our hatching equipment collection to set up your flock for success.